ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Some interaction methods in GNAP make use of URLs accessed through the end-user's browser, known collectively as front-channel communication.
 These URLs are most notably present in the `redirect` interaction `start` method and the `redirect` interaction `finish` mode.
-Since these URLs are intended to be given to the end-user, the end user and their browser will be subjected to anything hosted at that URL including viruses, malware, and phishing scams.
+Since these URLs are intended to be given to the end-user, the end-user and their browser will be subjected to anything hosted at that URL including viruses, malware, and phishing scams.
 This kind of risk is inherent to all redirection-based protocols, including GNAP when used in this way.